-LEAs can use their AzEDS Oct 1st enrollment (preferred) or their 40th or 100th day ADM.
-For poverty percentages, Section 1113(a)(5)(A) of the ESEA provides an LEA the option to use the number of students (K-12):
+To determine the number of public school students from low-income families, section 1113(a)(5)(A) of the ESEA provides an LEA the option to use the number of public school children:

-Eligible for free or reduced-priced lunch under the Richard B. Russell National School Lunch Act including children counted through the Community Eligibility Provision Data from a poverty survey conducted by the LEA to replicate data usually collected under Richard B. Russell National School Lunch Act (Income Eligibility)
+- > Eligible for free or reduced-priced lunch (FRPL) under the Richard B. Russell National School Lunch Act (including children counted through the Community Eligibility Provision); - > Data from a poverty survey conducted by the LEA to replicate data usually collected under Richard B. Russell National School Lunch Act (Income Eligibility)

-➤ In families receiving assistance under the State program funded under Title IV, Part A of the Social Security Act (Temporary Assistance for Needy Families)

-Eligible to receive medical assistance under the Medicaid program
+- ➤ In families receiving assistance under the State program funded under Title IV, Part A of the Social Security Act (Temporary Assistance for Needy Families); - ➤ Eligible to receive medical assistance under the Medicaid program; - ➤ Ages 5-17 in poverty as counted in the most recent LEA-level census poverty data approved by the Department; or

-➤ Ages 5-17 in poverty as counted in the most recent LEA-level census poverty data approved by the Department; Note: Because census data are generally not available at the school level, if an LEA uses this measure, it would most likely be part of a composite with one or more of the above measures
+Note: Because census data are generally not available at the school level, if an LEA uses this measure, it would most likely be part of a composite with one or more of the above measures

-Counted by the LEA using a composite of any of the above measures
+➤ Counted by the LEA using a composite of any of the above measures.